Many of Baja California Sur’s hidden treasures can be found when you venture off the beaten path.

 Then the food arrived, and we settled in for a delicious lunch of fresh sautéed grouper and snapper, served in cast iron skillets and accompanied by warm tortillas, pico de gallo and several salsas.
 The fish was so fresh and delicious, we ordered a second round.

-Full and happy, we hopped in our vehicles and headed back, happy and content to have spent the day outdoors, enjoying a part of Baja most tourists never see.
+Full and happy, we hopped in our vehicles and headed back, content to have spent the day outdoors, enjoying a part of Baja most tourists never see.
 On the way out, one of our group pointed out nearby Isla San Francisquito and Isla San Jose, two nearby islands where a local family that runs Barbarita Tours takes La Paz visitors on tours to San Evaristo and out on snorkeling and camping trips to the islands.
 We promised ourselves to return soon to check it out.